Guidance for customising Employee Risk Scores

 Introduction

-In this article, we will explain how to adjust the risk tolerance for three key risk factors:
+In this article, we will explain how to adjust the risk weighting for three key risk factors:

-• Phishing Simulation Interactions (Clicks/QR scans, attachments open, form data entries etc.)
+3. Phishing Simulation Interactions (Clicks, QR scans, attachments open, form data entries, etc.)

-We will also provide best practices on setting up tolerances to help ensure that the Employee Risk Score reflects the most critical risks to your organisation.
+We will also provide best practices on setting risk factor weights to ensure that the Employee Risk Score reflects the most critical risks to your organisation.

 Understanding the Risk Factors

-1. Engagement Score (Uncompleted Content): The engagement score reflects an employee’s compliance with completing assigned training content.
-If content is left uncompleted, it indicates a lack of engagement, which may affect an employee’s awareness of security best practices.
+1. Engagement Score (Uncompleted Content): This reflects an employee’s compliance with completing assigned training content.
+Uncompleted content indicates a lack of engagement, which may affect awareness of security best practices.

-3. Phishing Simulation Interactions: This factor tracks employee interactions with phishing simulations.
-Employees who frequently click on phishing links during simulations, are considered to pose a significant security risk, as they may be more likely to fall for real-world phishing attacks.
+3. Phishing Simulation Interactions: This tracks employee interactions with phishing simulations.
+Employees who frequently click on phishing links during simulations are considered to pose a significant security risk, as they may be more likely to fall for real-world phishing attacks.

 Customising Risk Factors

-Each organisation may have different priorities when assessing employee risk.
-This customisation feature allows you to adjust the tolerance for each risk factor, determining how much impact each factor will have on the overall Employee Risk Score.
+Each organisation has different priorities when assessing employee risk.
+This customisation feature allows you to adjust the weighting for each risk factor, determining its impact on the overall Employee Risk Score.

 • Engagement Score (Uncompleted Content)

-• This acknowledges the importance of content completion but not letting it dominate the score.
+• This acknowledges the importance of content completion, while not allowing it to dominate the score.

 • Average Course Quiz Attempts

 If understanding the courses is a priority, tracking quiz attempts needs to be considered.
-Assign a low-medium percentage here if you find that repeated quiz attempts signal potential knowledge gaps.
+Assign a low to medium percentage here if you find that repeated quiz attempts signal potential knowledge gaps.
 If you do not set passmarks for quizzes, risk factor can be disabled.

-• This suggests that struggling with quizzes represents a higher risk but still not the most critical factor that impacts the score.
+• This suggests that struggling with quizzes represents a higher risk, while not being the most critical factor that impacts the score.

 • Phishing Simulation Interactions (Clicks/QR Scans, Attachment Open, Form Data Entry)

-• Suggested tolerance: 70/100% (can be distributed out across the 3 phish risk factors)
+• Suggested weight: 70% (can be distributed across the 3 phish risk factors)

 • This reflects the high risk posed by phishing and gives it the most influence on the overall Employee Risk Score.

-The suggested risk tolerances provided above are only a guideline if you require phishing simulations to have the most dominance on the users score.
+The suggested risk weightings above are only a guideline.
 Your organisation may have different priorities depending on the industry, threat landscape, or past incidents.
 For example:

 • If phishing is not your top concern, but uncompleted content poses a risk due to regulatory or compliance needs, you can increase the impact of the Engagement Score (Uncompleted Content).